Phoenix-ComputerCraft/phoenix-computercraft.github.io/libsystem/terminal.md

 ### Return Values
 This function does not return anything.

-## `istty(): boolean`
+## `istty(): boolean, boolean`
-Returns whether the current stdout is linked to a TTY.
+Returns whether the current stdio are linked to a TTY.

 ### Arguments
 This function does not take any arguments.

 ### Return Values
+This function may return the following values:
+1. Whether the current stdin is linked to a TTY.
-Whether the current stdout is linked to a TTY.
+2. Whether the current stdout is linked to a TTY.

 ## `termsize(): number, number / nil`
 Returns the current size of the TTY if available.